VICE PRESIDENT HUMAN RESOURCES

 Prior to her current position, Jencks was the PVD HealthWorks director for the City of Providence where she developed specialized healthcare and social assistance workforce partnerships, created diverse youth and adult training pipelines, career pathways, and other workforce solutions for the demands in the healthcare and social assistance industry.
 As the PVD HealthWorks director and state healthcare intermediary, she actively transformed system solutions that impacted the communities, people and health equity in Rhode Island.

-Jencks is currently attending Roger Williams University for her Master of Public Administration, has a Bachelor of Arts degree in Journalism from the University of Rhode Island, and is a Leadership Rhode Island Theta II alumnus.
-She has worked in the non-profit business profession for more than 15 years, and currently serves as a member of the board for the State of Rhode Island Apprenticeship Council.
+Jencks has a Master of Public Administration with a concentration in Public Management from Roger Williams University and a Bachelor of Arts degree in Journalism from the University of Rhode Island.
+She is a Leadership Rhode Island Theta II alumni and a graduate of the Annual Giving Certificate program from the Wisconsin School of Business.
+She has worked in the non-profit business profession for more than 15 years, and currently serves as a member of the board for the State of Rhode Island Apprenticeship Council, Substance Use Mental Health Leadership Council, Rhode Island Coalition for Children and Families, and the Horizon Healthcare Partner collaborative.